 While relatively small in numbers, our friends at the church in Samara, are part of an active, thriving church with sixty six people out of about a hundred actively involved in church ministries such as feeding the poor and homeless each week and participating in Bible study courses.

-Please pray for our brothers and sisters in Samara, Russia as they continue to do the work of the Kingdom!
+Please pray for our brothers and sisters worldwide as they continue to do the work of the Kingdom!